gerard-grau/gerard-grau/README.md

 # Gerard Grau

 ## 👋 About Me
-Microsoft intern pursuing a dual degree in Data Science & Engineering and Mathematics at UPC Barcelona.
+I'm a Microsoft intern pursuing a dual degree in Data Science & Engineering and Mathematics at UPC Barcelona.
 Passionate about AI, machine learning, and innovative technology solutions.
 I enjoy tackling complex problems and creating applications that make a positive impact.

 ## 🎓 Education
 - **Double Bachelor's Degree in Data Science & Engineering, and in Mathematics**